MeliroseLiwag/AudioClassification_AnimalCalls/README.md

   2. Common Name - Intuitively, using the common name of the animals within the group would be easily understandable by others.

 # Analysis
-### Steps:
-  1. Data Mining - Curating data specific to this project
-  2. Data pre-processing - Convert data into '.wav' files for easier classification through Python
-  3. Dimensionality Reduction - Using Principal Component Analysis (PCA) to reduce the dimensions of spectrograms for a simpler model
-  4. Model Building - GMM and SVM used to classify audio files

 #### Input Data
 Ultimately, the URL columns of each animal group were used to batch-download each '.mp3' file and converted to a '.wav' for easier processing through the Pydub library in Python.
 Furthermore, only 5 seconds of each audio is kept as we found that it would be the most consistent time signature for all audio files.